A Philosophy That Respects Individual Differences

 This seemingly daunting term should not be confused with perfect parenting.
 Expert parenting does not require a detailed knowledge of child development or an extensive library of sometimes-contradictory books on childhood problems.
 To be an expert parent you primarily need to understand and accept your child for the person he truly is (not the child you wished you had) and to do your best to adapt your parenting style to the temperament and capabilities of your child.

-A parent can get into repeated power struggles with a child, resulting in ineffective dsicipline and excessive punishment.
-Dr. Turecki calls this the “vicious cycle”.
+A parent can get into repeated power struggles with a child, resulting in ineffective discipline and excessive punishment.
+Dr. Turecki calls this the “vicious cycle.”
 In such cases a shift in attitude is needed.
 Instead of viewing the child as a powerful adversary out to thwart her, the parent tries to see him as a little person who is also affected by the conflict.
-She then makes a conscious effort to position herself as the child’s ally.
+It is important for the parent to stay calm and disengage early when a back-and-forth argument is developing.
+This is very hard to do at first, but the eventual rewards are great.
 In addition, any serious talks with the child should never take place when emotions are heated, but always at a calm time.
-Such “planned discussions” should not start by telling the child what he has done wrong.
-Rather, the aim is to arrive at a collaboration, and this may involve admitting your own role in perpetuating a conflict.
+Such “planned discussions” are an opportune time for defining rules and expectations.
+They should not start by telling the child what he has done wrong.
+Rather, the aim is to arrive at a collaboration.
 Measured praise for improved behavior is much more effective than criticism and repeated lectures.
 (See The Difficult Child.)

 Children Are Resilient